 - conducting planning, logistics and training for expeditions to National and regional High Adventure bases with contingent crews from our Council

 Registration at the BSA National High Adventure (HA) bases listed below is usually in the fall for expeditions a year and a half later.
 Spaces on NCAC council contingents become available during the year prior to the expedition and may have spaces still available as late as the spring of the year of the expedition.
 For information on BSA National HA bases, NCAC’s Lenhok’sin HA Base and other councils’ HA bases in the Adirondacks, click on the name of the base below.
-Online registration for NCAC HAC-sponsored expeditions is accessed as indicated below.
+Registration for NCAC HAC-sponsored expeditions is accessed as indicated below.

 - Summit Bechtel Reserve, Paul R. Christen HA Base in Mount Hope, WV – whitewater rafting, trail riding on bikes & ATVs, & super COPE on base